Quake damage forces heritage property closures

 New Zealand Historic Places Trust (NZHPT) properties the Timeball Station in Lyttelton and Coton’s Cottage in Hororata have been closed for visiting and viewing until further notice due to damage sustained in Saturday’s 7.1 magnitude earthquake in Canterbury.

-The full extent of the Timeball Station’s damage is being assessed, but includes the loss of a chimney that fell through the roof and considerable water damage.
-The other chimney has been strapped on the recommendation of a structural engineer.
+The full extent of the Timeball Station’s damage is being assessed, but includes the loss of both chimneys.
+The first chimney fell through the roof causing considerable water damage.
+Both chimneys have now been demolished by the Urban Search and Rescue team and tarpaulins are covering the holes in the roof.
 The public is advised to stay away from the site.

 The public are also being asked not to visit Coton’s Cottage, the cob cottage built in the mid-1860s and typical of a 19th century dwelling on a small Canterbury holding.
 An early inspection indicates the cottage has been significantly damaged, but an accurate assessment will be determined by a structural engineer.
 If it is able to be repaired it will take considerable time, as will the Timeball repairs.